Shenavar/Anaconda-Installation.md/Anaconda Installation.md

 6. We strongly encourage you to read
 [Updating from older versions](https://docs.anaconda.com/anaconda/install/update-version/) to get familiar with other forms of updating Anaconda.
 You might need it some day.

+# III.
+How to install Anaconda on Windows and Mac

+If you are interested in installing Anaconda on Windows or Mac, please click [here](https://docs.anaconda.com/anaconda/install/)